AbhishekVarghese/Elections_IITGoa/README.md

 - Then, a 6 or 7 digit OTP is sent from "electionsiitgoa2018@gmail.com" to the given email address.
 - This particular OTP is typed by the voter in the front end window of the software and then he/she has the access to cast their votes.

+## Behind The Scenes

+- *Python 2/Python 3* : Used to develop Front End & Back End.
+- *Tkinter Library* : Used to develop the Front End Software Window.
+- *SMTP Server* : Used to send OTP from "electionsiitgoa2018@gmail.com" to respective emails IDs.
+- *Pickle* : It was used for serializing and de-serializing a Python object structure.
+Any object in python can be pickled so that it can be saved on disk.

 ## Security Checks

 - We made sure that **a particular email address can be used ONLY once** to vote.